approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 approov web -recaptcha -add aaaaa12345 -secret bbbbb12345 -embedResult
 ```

-We add the `-embedResult` flag only when we want to [have access](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-recaptcha) to the full response from the Google reCAPTCHA V3 request lookup made by the Approov web protection server to the reCAPTCHA V3 API.
-In this quickstart we are adding it for debug proposes only.
+When the Google reCAPTCHA token is passed to an Approov web-protection server for verification it, in turn, calls out to the Google reCAPTCHA servers before performing its checks on the result.
+When the reCAPTCHA site is registered using the CLI, the -embedResult flag is used to [add](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-recaptcha) the full response from Google reCAPTCHA servers in the generated Approov token.
+In this quickstart we are adding it for information and debug proposes only.

 ### Replace the Code Placeholders

-The code we added for the integration of Google reCAPTCHA v3 with Approov has some placeholders that we now have values for, therefore we need to replace them.
+The code we added for the integration of Google reCAPTCHA V3 with Approov has some placeholders for which we now have values.

-> **IMPORTANT:** In a production app don't hard-code this values into the code.
-Instead replace them when the app is deployed.

 #### reCAPTCHA Site Key